parisveltsos/podismaSims/README.md

 	source ~/git/podismaSims/scripts/formatAndPlot.sh

 The produced plots automatically open with the default pdf viewer.
 Remember to change the name of the SIMNAME folder if the simulation results are worth saving.

+## To compile

+A compiled version is included so you should not need to do this.

+	cd ~/git/podismaSims/scripts/Raw

+	javac -Xlint:unchecked *.java

+	jar cmf MainClass.txt test.jar *.java *.class icons/

+	cp Podisma.jar ~/git/podismaSims/output

 ## Version history